All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

 2. On the Clusters page, find the cluster that you want to manage and click its name.
-In the left-side pane, choose Applications > Cloud-native AI Suite.
+In the left-side navigation pane, choose Applications > Cloud-native AI Suite.

-4. Optional.
-In the Parameters panel, modify the policy parameter of cGPU.
+4. (Optional) In the Parameters panel, modify the policy parameter of cGPU.

 Step 2: Enable GPU sharing and GPU memory isolation